s4madmin/dp-prod/README.md

 # Stemformatics Dataportal API

 Source code for the [Stemformatics Dataportal](https://api.stemformatics.org/).
-The dataportal is a cetralised API and data store of all the datasets contained in Stemformatics.
+The dataportal is a centralised API and data store of all the datasets contained in Stemformatics.
 The API facilitates external access to both public and private datasets that exist in [stemformatics](https://www.stemformatics.org/).